 (Latest Updates): Added Grand Floridian Walkway and Cinderella Castle Walkway projects to the list.

 Disney’s Magic Kingdom may be the crown jewel of Walt Disney World, but that doesn’t mean it isn’t still evolving.
 In this past decade most of the work has been concentrated on New Fantasyland with attractions like Under the Sea: Journey of the Little Mermaid and Seven Dwarfs Mine Train being added.

 But in the last 5 years things have been pretty quiet, until the new TRON roller coaster was announced at the 2017 D23 Expo.
-Things are going full speed with that project, and two other attractions (Walt Disney World Railroad and Tomorrowland Speedway) have been temporarily closed down because of this.
+Things are going full speed with that project, and two other attractions (Walt Disney World Railroad and Tomorrowland Speedway) have been temporarily closed down because of this (the Tomorrowland Speedway is back up and running now though).
 We almost got a Main Street theater too, but that project has been put on hold for the time being.

 I lost my mind when this was announced at the 2017 D23 Expo.
 This is going to be the centerpiece of the Tomorrowland renovation and the original Shanghai Disney version, the TRON Lightcycle Power Run is the fastest Disney attraction outside the USA.

 Things at the Magic Kingdom are about to get a whole lot more thrilling in time for the 50th Anniversary of Walt Disney World.

 This isn’t a new construction, but since the work going on is outside and visible we wanted to include it.